kaiwen14dou/707FinalProject/README.md

 ## Model Pipeline Overview

-Our project evaluates ECG arrhythmia classification performance under demographic subgroups using two types of models.
+Our project evaluates ECG arrhythmia classification performance under demographic subgroups using two modeling approaches.
+The goal is to assess subgroup disparities, distribution shift, and whether retraining on domain‐specific data improves fairness and accuracy.

----

 ### 1. Predict-Only Baseline (Original CODE Model)

-We first apply the original CODE model and its published weights directly to our MIMIC-IV ECG dataset.
+We first apply the original CODE model and pretrained weights directly to our dataset.
-This provides a distribution-shift baseline and allows us to assess generalization across sex subgroups.

-**Script:** `predict_with_CODE.py`

-**Outputs include:**
-- Predicted probabilities
-- Binary predictions
-- Subgroup performance tables
-- AUROC curves

----
+This serves as an out-of-distribution baseline for evaluating subgroup disparities such as male vs female performance, AUROC differences, and calibration gaps.
+Predictions and subgroup metrics are generated using the `predict_with_CODE.py` script.

-### 2. Retrained Model on MIMIC-IV ECGs
+### 2. Retrained Model on MIMIC-IV ECG Data

-We retrain a CODE-style CNN on our dataset to better match the MIMIC-IV population and reduce subgroup disparities.

-**Key features:**
-- Same architecture as CODE
-- Per-sample ECG standardization
-- Class-weighted BCE loss for label imbalance
-- Early stopping and checkpointing

-**Final model:** `model_fairness_weighted_best.h5`

----
+To improve performance under our institutional distribution, we retrain a CODE-style model using standardized ECG inputs and class-weighted loss to address substantial label imbalance.
+Training is performed using the `train_fairness_tf.py` script with early stopping, learning-rate scheduling, and per-sample normalization.
+The resulting model achieves better alignment with MIMIC-IV and more balanced subgroup metrics.

-### 3. Threshold Optimization and Evaluation
+### 3. Threshold Optimization

-Because ECG labels are highly imbalanced, we assign each class an F1-optimal decision threshold obtained via threshold sweep.

-**Script:** `evaluate_test.py`

-**Outputs:**
-- `per_class_thresholds.csv`
-- Final test predictions (probabilities + binary labels)
-- Sex-specific prediction files

----
+We compute an optimal decision threshold for each class by sweeping thresholds from 0.01 to 0.99 and selecting the value that maximizes F1.
+This produces the file `per_class_thresholds.csv`, which is used for all downstream subgroup evaluations.

-### 4. Subgroup Analysis (Sex-based)
+### 4. Subgroup Analysis (Male vs Female)

-We compute per-class metrics and sex-stratified AUROC, sensitivity, specificity, and F1.
+Using both the original and retrained models, we compute AUROC, sensitivity, specificity, and F1 separately for male and female patients.

-**Scripts:**
-- `make_confusion_tables.py`
-- `plot_auroc_female_male.py`

-**Outputs include:**
-- `per_class_metrics_all.csv`
-- `per_class_metrics_female.csv`
-- `per_class_metrics_male.csv`
-- Female vs Male ROC curve panels

----

-This pipeline enables comparison between:
-- **Predict-only baseline performance**, and
-- **Retrained model performance**,

-along with detailed subgroup fairness evaluation.
+Additional confusion matrices and ROC curves are produced to visualize subgroup disparities, using scripts in the `graph/` folder.

+### 5. Exported Predictions for Analysis

+To support reproducibility and external analysis, we export the final test-set predictions, thresholds, labels, and metadata using `export_test_predictions.py`.
+The output includes probability matrices, binary predictions, true labels, and patient metadata.